mit-dci/opencx/dextechsurvey.md

 ## Cryptographic Securities Exchanges

 ## Deconstructing Decentralized Exchanges
+TODO: summary of essay and general opinion

+The essay starts out by defining the architecture of a decentralized exchange, however it doesn't get one thing completely right.
+They state,
+> A decentralized exchange application builds on top of a decentralized exchange protocol, and adds an on-chain or off-chain order book database and a graphic user interface (GUI) and/or APIs so that the information is easily accessible.

+This isn't necessarily true, as some decentralized exchange applications, like automated market makers, have no use for an order book.
+One example of this is uniswap, which is an `x*y=k` market maker.

+But when it comes to their listing of the components of a decentralized exchange architecture, they are spot on:
+> 1. The blockchain platform & technical implementation
+> 2. The counterparty discovery mechanism
+> 3. The order matching algorithm
+> 4. The transaction settlement protocol

 ## Provisions: Privacy-preserving Proofs of Solvency for Bitcoin Exchanges
 Provisions starts out by describing the idea of proofs of solvency.
 As stated somewhere else in this document, a proof of reserves (or assets) is not sufficient without a proof of liabilities.
 The paper recalls how the idea was introduced by Gregory Maxwell, and describes his solution to the problem.